sogetsu ikebana lesson details

 the ikebana shop will provide the flower containers, kenzan and clippers for the students' use during the lessons.

 Fees are subject to HST.
-Payments may be made by credit card, cash, or by cheque payable to the ikebana shop.
+Payments may be made by credit/debit card or cash.